-- To contribute to the university's excellence in research by establishing UGA as a nationally recognized center for museum studies and meeting the University's long-range plan goal of building on excellence in undergraduate education.
-The Interdisciplinary Undergraduate Certificate in Museum Studies introduces students to a range of issues in the museum field and provides the opportunity to apply skills in real-world situations. - To raise awareness of the museums and cultural institutions on campus as significant and responsive laboratories that contribute to and perpetuate the mission of the University of Georgia.
+- To contribute to the university's excellence in research by establishing UGA as a nationally recognized center for museum studies, meeting the University's long-range plan goal of enhancing graduate programs.
+The Interdisciplinary Graduate Certificate in Museum Studies introduces students to a range of issues in the museum field and provides the opportunity to apply skills in real-world situations. - To raise awareness of the museums and cultural institutions on campus as significant and responsive laboratories that contribute to and perpetuate the mission of the University of Georgia.